evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Performance

-The Jaguar I-Pace EV400 has a maximum power of 294 KW (400 hp/394 bhp).
-The total torque is 696 nm (514 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.8 seconds.
-The top speed is 200 km/h.
+The Jaguar I-Pace EV400 has a maximum power of 294 KW (400 hp/394 bhp) and a total torque of 696 nm (514 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.8 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging